Join the 18,000+ institutions wirelessly presenting with Airtame

 Airtame is well suited to support your school’s IT Admin team in installing and troubleshooting AV equipment.
 Lake Superior College saw a dramatic 75% drop in IT support tickets after installing Airtame!

-Organizations already powered by Airtame
+Organizations already powered by Airtame.

-Meetings and classes in September 2018
+Meetings and classes were powered by Airtame in December 2018.

-Minutes of wireless presentations in September 2018
+Minutes of wireless presentations in December 2018.
+Yes, that’s millions!